alexsocha/pynode/offline_src/README.md

         * **/greuler** - The (modified) <a href="https://github.com/maurizzzio/greuler">Greuler API</a>.
         * **/cola** - The <a href="https://github.com/tgdwyer/WebCola">WebCola API</a>.
         * **/d3** - The <a href="https://github.com/d3/d3">D3 API</a>.

+## Publishing
+### Entire project
+If changes are made to the entire project (including the CEF applications), the entire directory should be packaged into separate zip files for each operating system put into <a href="https://github.com/alexsocha/pynode/tree/master/offline_downloads">../offline_downloads</a> (use the current versions located there as examples).
+If files in the /pynode/src folder have been changed, follow the steps in the next section.
+### PyNode files (pynode/src)
+If changes are made to the main PyNode files, located in the <a href="https://github.com/alexsocha/pynode/tree/master/offline_src/pynode/src">/pynode/src</a> folder:
+1. The version number in <a href="https://github.com/alexsocha/pynode/blob/master/offline_src/pynode/src/version.txt">/pynode/src/version.txt</a> should be incremented.
+2. The contents of this folder should be packaged into a zip file named "latest_src.zip" and put into the <a href="https://github.com/alexsocha/pynode/tree/master/offline_downloads">../offline_downloads</a> directory.
+3. The version number in <a href="https://github.com/alexsocha/pynode/tree/master/offline_downloads/latest_version.txt">../offline_downloads/latest_version.txt</a> should be set to the latest version (to allow automatic updating).
+### Final step
+As with the online version, once all changes have been pushed to the master branch and thoroughly tested, the gh-pages branch should be updated.